-Matrox RT.X100 gives you access to many unique professional features that are not available on any other video editing card in it's class.
+Matrox RT.X100 Xtreme gives you access to many unique professional features that are not available on any other video editing card in its class.
 Its unique architecture incorporates "The Power of X," which leverages the scalable power of your CPU with the explosive performance of dedicated hardware for the ultimate realtime video editing experience.

-Matrox RT.X100 features
+Matrox RT.X100 Xtreme features

-- Adobe Premiere like you've never seen it before-better capture tools, fullquality turbo-charged editing, and faster export. - Realtime DV output. - Realtime SinglePass DV scan and capture. - Realtime MPEG-2 capture and export for DVD authoring. - Realtime advanced color correction. - Realtime chroma and luma keying. - Realtime adjustable slow and fast motion. - Realtime Matrox Flex 3D effects, such as 3D DVEs, blurs, page curls, and many more. - Freedom to combine and keyframe many effects in real time, at full quality. - Realtime composite and Y/C input and output. - Accelerated batch encoding of VCD, SVCD, multimedia, and web formats.
+- Adobe Premiere like you've never seen it before-better capture tools, full-quality turbo-charged editing, and faster export. - Realtime DV-1394, composite, and S-Video input and output. - Realtime SinglePass DV scan and capture. - Realtime MPEG-2 capture and export for DVD authoring. - Realtime advanced color correction and RGB gain/offset colorization. - Professional vectorscope and waveform monitors. - Realtime chroma and luma keying. - Realtime adjustable speed control with blended-field processing for supersmooth slow or fast motion. - Realtime Matrox Flex 3D effects, such as 3D DVEs, blurs, page curls, and many more. - Freedom to combine and keyframe many effects in real time, at full quality. - XtremePreview for editing many layers and effects without rendering. - Hardware-accelerated simultaneous batch encoding of DVD, VCD, SVCD, multimedia, and web formats. - Video capture using Video for Windows programs. - Output to NTSC or PAL video monitor when using supported animation, compositing, and DirectShow applications (including Windows Media Player). - Professional DVD authoring with Sonic ReelDVD Studio and creation of simple DVD projects with Sonic DVDit!
+SE.